rossetti/RossettiArenaBook/docs/02-Chapter2.md

 Figure \@ref(fig:AreaEstArena) represent the flow chart solution within the environment.
 Notice the CREATE, ASSIGN, RECORD, and DISPOSE modules laid out in the model window.
 A CREATE module creates entities that flow through other modules.
-Figure \@ref(fig:AreaEstCreate) illustrates the creating of 1 entityby setting the maximum number of entities field to the value 1.
+Figure \@ref(fig:AreaEstCreate) illustrates the creating of 1 entity by setting the maximum number of entities field to the value 1.
 Since the First Creation field has a value of 0.0, there will be 1 entity that is created at time 0.
 The CREATE module will be discussed in further detail, later in this chapter.
 The created entity will move to the next module (ASSIGN) and cause its logic to be executed.